-China was the top vanadium producer in 2016 by a long shot, followed by Russia, South Africa and Brazil.
+China was the top vanadium producer in 2017 by a long shot, but what are the other top vanadium-mining countries?

-The silvery-grey metal is mainly used to make ferrovanadium, an alloy of iron and vanadium that is used in the production of steel and other alloys, which has been in high demand in China.
-While China continues to be the leading producer, Chinese environmental inspections having increased, many Chinese producers were shut down, thus decreasing supply.
+The silvery-gray metal is mainly used to make ferrovanadium, an alloy of iron and vanadium that is used in the production of steel and other alloys.
+China is the leading producer of ferrovanadium, but many Chinese manufacturers have been shut down recently due to increased environmental requirements.

-Last year, world vanadium mining production totaled 80,000 MT, up slightly from 79,000 MT in 2016, as per the most recent data from the US Geological Survey.
-Only four countries contributed to that output, and below we’ve provided a brief overview of all of them.
+On the supply side, world vanadium production totaled 80,000 MT last year, up slightly from 79,000 MT in 2016, as per the most recent data from the US Geological Survey.
+Only four countries contributed to that output, and below is a brief overview of all of those producers.

 Mine production: 43,000 MT

 China was the world’s top vanadium producer in 2017 with output of 43,000 MT.
-That is the down from 45,000 MT it put out the previous year.
+That’s down from the 45,000 MT it put out the previous year.

-The Asian nation far outpaces all other countries in terms of vanadium production, and is also a large consumer of the metal.
-As mentioned above, the metal is largely used in the production of steel, although Chinese steel output has declined in recent years.
-That said, interest surrounding vanadium redox batteries is picking up, and that could signal a major shift in the market.
+The Asian nation far outpaces all other countries in terms of vanadium-mining output, and is also a large consumer of the metal.
+As mentioned, vanadium is largely used in the production of steel.
+Although Chinese steel output has declined in recent years, the country remains a major vanadium consumer.

 Mine production: 16,000 MT

-Second on the list is Russia, whose vanadium mining production totaled 16,000 MT in 2017, the same as its 2016 output.
-Russia’s vanadium reserves are the second largest in the world, at 5,000 MT.
-Little other information is available about vanadium mining in Russia.
+Second on the list is Russia, whose vanadium-mining output totaled 16,000 MT in 2017, the same as its 2016 output.
+Russia’s vanadium reserves are the second largest in the world at 5,000 MT.
+EVRAZ KGOK (LSE:EVRAZ) is a major mining company in Russia that produces vanadium.

 3. South Africa